-This document describes the roadmap of the ONE project.
+This document describes roadmap of ONE project.

-Project ONE aims at providing a high-performance, on-device neural network (NN) inference framework that performs inference of a given NN model on processors, such as CPU, GPU, DSP, or NPU, on the target platform, such as Tizen, Android and Ubuntu.
+This project ONE aims at providing a high-performance, on-device neural network (NN) inference framework that performs inference of a given NN model on processors, such as CPU, GPU, DSP, or NPU, in the target platform, such as Tizen, Android, and Ubuntu.